sdan/vlite/README.md

 * VLite now allows you to retrieve metadata associated with topk texts, allowing it to be used as a semantic search key-value database
 * All important internal variables are mangled for enhanced safety and security; only device is left exposed since that can be changed on use case
-* Significantly less dependencies, and thus reduced install time, since benchmarking and testing found [elsewhere](https://github.com/raydelvecchio/vdb-benchmark).
+* Significantly less dependencies, and thus reduced install time
 * Can now set max sequence length for chunking for each independent memorize operation; great for more varied data across a given database
 * When chunking, removed default newline split return; the db will now chunk ANY text, even if it already contains